1005 N. Marion St.

 Even being arrested for the third time for driving while license suspended or revoked with knowledge is guilty of a third-degree felony (if they have a prior forcible felony conviction) punishable by a $5,000.00 fine and five years in Florida State Prison.
 See Florida Statutes Sections §322.34(2).

-These offenses are serious and each new offense makes the problem worse.
+These offenses are serious, and each new offense makes the problem worse.
 But you may be able to reverse the damage before it is too late.

 Filing a Petition Writ of Certiorari to Challenge the Revocation Order

 But what if the DMV does not send notice of the HTO revocation until more than two years after the last conviction occurred?
-One possibility is filing a petition for writ of certiorari challenging the Florida DMV’s revocation order.
+One possibility is filing a petition for a writ of certiorari challenging the Florida DMV’s revocation order.
 The petition for writ of certiorari must be filed within 30 days of the order of revocation in the Circuit Court of the county in which the driver lives.

 At issue in the petition for certiorari is whether the Florida Department of Highway Safety and Motor Vehicles acted without jurisdiction or failed to follow an essential requirement of the law by issuing the revocation years after the three underlying convictions occurred.